DAMTEC® SBM K – Under ballast mats for railway applications

 What material are DAMTEC® Under Ballast Mats made of?

-DAMTEC® under ballast mats consist of a special mixture of PU foam and high-quality rubber granules with a PU elastomer bonding agent i. e. from unused new raw materials.
+DAMTEC® under ballast mats consist of a special mixture of PU foam and high-quality recycled virgin rubber granules with a PU elastomer bonding agent i. e. from unused new raw materials.
 This leads to the desired properties and takes environmental protection into account.
 An aging of the rubber granulate is thus excluded.
 In particular, used tyres are not used here.
 With the extensively tested formulations, the products meet special requirements resulting from the loads in the track area.
 These elastomer materials are also used in other demanding areas such as building construction, civil engineering and tunnelling.
 Particularly noteworthy is the long-term behaviour, which guarantees a constant high level of effectiveness over decades.
 In this way, they efficiently counteract the multi frequency vibrations and shocks that are transmitted to the environment.

 What does DAMTEC® SBM K stand for?